 A simple solution for transferring and managing photos back and forth between your iPhone, iPad, and PC.

 Connect your iPhone to your computer and start CopyTrans Photo.
 All your iPhone photos will start loading immediately.
 The photos from your iPhone will be shown in the left-hand pane of the program, while all the pictures and folders on your computer will be displayed on the right side.

 Now you can select some of your images or all of them at once (by pressing the ctrl and “A” keys simultaneously) as well as all your photo albums, and transfer them with a simple drag-and-drop to the PC pane.
 Finally, click the green “Apply” button and you’re all set!

-This way you can easily transfer your iPhone photos to PC and organize them in albums so that they look exactly like they do on your Apple device.
+This way you can easily transfer your iPhone photos to computer and organize them in albums so that they look exactly like they do on your Apple device.
 You can also back up all photos in one click using the Full Backup option in CopyTrans Photo.

 Easy to use, can also move photos and videos from PC to iPhone;